kanchen/log_analyzer/README.md

 ##Design
 The tool parses the command line swithes and loads the configuration file when the *analyzer* initialized.
 It then creates *logger*, *parser*, *aggregator*
-OS *matcher*.
-As the *parser* parses each line in the log file, *matcher* tries to match OS from user-agent and *aggregator* aggregates per day information.
-Parsing error or no match information is sent to the *logger*.
-Afer the *parser* finished all the records, the *aggregator* reports the collected data.
+, and a OS *matcher*.
+As the *parser* parses each line in the log file, *matcher* tries to match OS from User-Agent and *aggregator* aggregates per day information.
+Parsing error or no OS match information is sent to the *logger*.
+Afer the *parser* finishes parsing ll the records, the *aggregator* reports the collected data.